Isaac-Rabin/CQRSndMediatRinOnionArchtitecture/README.md

     ```

 ## How To Run
 - Once the Packages are done restoring, open up the appsettings.json of both the API and MVC Projects.
 Make sure that you add in valid Connection strings here.
-Currently it looks like this-
+Currently it looks like following-
   ```.NET Core CLI
     "ConnectionStrings": {
     "ApplicationConnection": "Data Source=localhost;Initial Catalog=CQRSandMediatRinOnionArchitecture;Integrated Security=True;MultipleActiveResultSets=True",